 When people think of NASCAR racing, multiple drivers likely come to mind, specifically drivers from the late 1990’s, all the way up until the late 2010’s, including Dale Earnhardt Jr. and Jeff Gordon.
 In the modern era, fans may think of Bubba Wallace and Chase Elliott.
-With that being said, the pit crew tends to go overlooked, which is interesting since the driver cannot possibly win a race on any given Sunday without the servicemen on pit road who change the tires on the car, lift the car up on the jack to make this possible, and fuel the car to ensure they can make it to the finish of every race on every Sunday.
+With that being said, the pit crew tends to go overlooked, which many would likely interesting, since the driver’s chances of winning races on any given Sunday without the servicemen on pit road.
+These gentlemen change the tires by lift the car up on the jack to make this possible, and often fuel the car to ensure that they can make it to the finish of every race on any given Sunday.
 Hence the name “Every man on Every Crew”, this article will shed light on the importance of Jorden Paige, the Jackman on Bubba Wallace’s #23 Toyota Camry XSE for 23XI Racing.

 The Background of a Pit Crew Member

 Many pit crew members are former football players and Paige is no exception to this.
-In collaboration with multiple colleges and NASCAR’s Drive for Diversity program.
+In collaboration with multiple colleges and NASCAR’s Drive for Diversity program, these men who range outside of NASCAR’s stereotype are allowed to showcase their athleticism in the pits, during the Drive for Diversity combine..

 “From the age of six-years-old, I’ve been playing football.
 Going forward, I played college football before I got into NASCAR and I graduated from Central State University and I went to grad school at Clark Atlanta University.
 During my time at Clark Atlanta, I got introduced to the D4D program and I went through that program to get to where I am today.
 I didn’t know anything about NASCAR prior to getting into it and the program came to my school, peaked my interest and I tried it out.
-It was a six-month program, I moved to Charlotte and have been doing it ever since.”
+It was a six-month program, which allowed me to move to Charlotte and I have been doing this ever since.”

 Jorden Paige, Jackman on the #23 Toyota Camry XSE.
 Photo Creds: Jorden Paige